akula802/Docker-Django-MySQL/README.md

 There should be two containers, one called 'app-web' and the other called 'app-db.'
 The web server waits 10 seconds before starting the Django webserver, so as to let the MySQL database(s) initialize.

-Note that a new folder will be created:
+Note that a new directory will be created:

 + ./db/mysql

-This folder is mounted to the 'app-db' container as a volume, and stores the MySQL database files.
+This directory is mounted to the 'app-db' container as a volume, and stores the MySQL database files.
+It is untracked via the .gitignore file.

 ### NEXT STEPS - DJANGO